equinor/webviz-subsurface/webviz-subsurface.md

 <!-- tab:Description -->

 Visualizes well completions data per well coming from export of the Eclipse COMPDAT output.
 Data is grouped per well and zone and can be filtered accoring to flexible well categories.

+!> The plugin will not see lumps of completions that are shut using the WELOPEN keyword.
+This is being worked on and will be fixed in future relases.